 - Peanuts are technically optional, but HIGHLY RECOMMENDED.
 The flavors mix and work exceptionally well together.
 Which is why I recommend using both whole peanuts and peanut powder.

-But if you really don’t like the taste, you can skip the whole peanuts, and instead of mixing soaked sabudana with peanut powder, you can use a little ghee to keep the pearls separate.
+But if you don’t want to use because you are allergic to it, you can skip the whole peanuts, and instead of mixing soaked sabudana with peanut powder, you can use a little ghee to keep the pearls separate.

 - Potatoes are also optional but again – HIGHLY RECOMMENDED.